Longshore drift

-Longshore drift from longshore current is a geological process that consists of the transportation of sediments (clay, silt, pebbles, sand, shingle) along a coast parallel to the shoreline, which is dependent on the angle incoming wave direction.
-Oblique incoming wind squeezes water along the coast, and so generates a water current which moves parallel to the coast.
+Longshore drift from longshore current is a geological process that consists of the transportation of sediments (clay, silt, pebbles, sand, shingle, shells) along a coast parallel to the shoreline, which is dependent on the angle of incoming wave direction.
+Oblique incoming wind squeezes water along the coast, generating a water current that moves parallel to the coast.
 Longshore drift is simply the sediment moved by the longshore current.
-This current and sediment movement occur within the surf zone.
+This current and sediment movement occurs within the surf zone.
 The process is also known as littoral drift.

 Beach sand is also moved on such oblique wind days, due to the swash and backwash of water on the beach.
-Breaking surf sends water up the beach (swash) at an oblique angle and gravity then drains the water straight downslope (backwash) perpendicular to the shoreline.
+Breaking surf sends water up the coast (swash) at an oblique angle and gravity then drains the water straight downslope (backwash) perpendicular to the shoreline.
 Thus beach sand can move downbeach in a sawtooth fashion many tens of meters (yards) per day.
-This process is called "beach drift" but some workers regard it as simply part of "longshore drift" because of the overall movement of sand parallel to the coast.
+This process is called "beach drift", but some workers regard it as simply part of "longshore drift" because of the overall movement of sand parallel to the coast.

 Longshore drift affects numerous sediment sizes as it works in slightly different ways depending on the sediment (e.g. the difference in long-shore drift of sediments from a sandy beach to that of sediments from a shingle beach).
 Sand is largely affected by the oscillatory force of breaking waves, the motion of sediment due to the impact of breaking waves and bed shear from long-shore current.
-Because shingle beaches are much steeper than sandy ones, plunging breakers are more likely to form, causing the majority of long shore transport to occur in the swash zone, due to a lack of an extended surf zone.
+Because shingle beaches are much steeper than sandy ones, plunging breakers are more likely to form, causing the majority of longshore transport to occur in the swash zone, due to a lack of an extended surf zone.

+Development of longshore drift theories

+The concept of longshore drift or transportation of sediment parallel to the shore by wave action has evolved considerably with time.
+Early observations related to sediment displacement can be traced back to coastal communities, but the formal scientific understanding of this started crystallising in the 19th and early 20th centuries.
+While such early perceptions were imprecise, this evolution has encouraged a gradually more sophisticated understanding of the processes occurring at coastlines.
+Understanding of the coastline processes has continued to evolve through a succession of developments that began many years ago.

+Early observations

+Erosion of coasts and sediment transport was known in ancient times, mostly in those parts of the world where dramatic changes of shores take place.
+However, these early observations were largely anecdotal.
+Fishermen, sailors and locals would note that sand and gravel seemingly "moved" down the beaches; they didn't fully understand the mechanics, however.
+Because of the general scientific knowledge, this was an interesting but somewhat misunderstood phenomenon.